Blog

 3. Resetting the system licensing settings

-• Run Command Prompt as administrator.
+• Run Command Prompt as an administrator.

 • Type the command: